meteorbee/FindTheItems/README.md

-This is the repo for the Find The Items Kit documentation.
-For source code, look at meteorbee/FindTheItemsKit
+The official Find The Items kit repo!
+With source code and documentation!!!